dezoito/dezoito.github.io/_posts/2015-09-21-how-to-test-django-applications_pt1.md

 ```

-The `populate_test_db()` function will run before each test suite and (re)create the records needed to perform our tests.
-For more complex applications, you should definitely look into using fixtures, [Factory Boy](https://factoryboy.readthedocs.org/en/latest/) or [Mocking](http://www.mattjmorrison.com/2011/09/mocking-django.html) (or [not](http://hernantz.github.io/mock-yourself-not-your-tests.html)).
+The `populate_test_db()` can be called by the test suites and (re)create the records needed to perform our tests.
+For more complex applications, you should definitely look into using fixtures, [Factory Boy](https://factoryboy.readthedocs.org/en/latest/) or [Mocking](http://www.mattjmorrison.com/2011/09/mocking-django.html) (or [not mocking](http://hernantz.github.io/mock-yourself-not-your-tests.html)).

-The other functions simply perform actions that can be called by the different tests.
+The other functions can also be called when needed (some tests need the client logged in, for example).

 ### Request Test Examples